PA Local Government Structure

 RESOURCES ABOUT STORMWATER:

-Presentation about and tour of the Chester County 911 Communications Center at the Public Safety Training Campus in Coatesville.
+Presentation about and tour of the Chester County Public Safety Training Campus in South Coatesville.

 This will provide an understanding of the statutory basis for, and overview of, municipal financial practices and revenue generation.
 Topics will include Accounting & Financial Reporting, Budgeting & Financial Planning, Capital Improvement Planning, Debt Management, Financial Management, Pension & Benefit Administration, Treasury Management and Taxation & Fees.